Isabel Díaz Ayuso: Honours

 In September 2021 Díaz Ayuso was awarded the Bruno Leoni Prize in recognition of the policies implemented by the Community of Madrid to address the COVID-19 epidemic, avoiding indiscriminate lockdowns and aiming to preserve individual freedoms and economic activities.
 The prize is awarded by Istituto Bruno Leoni, an Italian classical-liberal think tank.
 This was the first instance of a government personality being selected while in office.
-Previously, the prize had been awarded to personalities such as Nobel laureates Vernon L. Smith and Mario Vargas Llosa, academics (Richard Pipes and Deirdre McCloskey), and democracy activists (Leopoldo López and Canan Arin).
+Previously, the prize had been awarded to personalities such as Nobel laureates Vernon L. Smith and Mario Vargas Llosa, academics (Richard Pipes and Deirdre McCloskey), and democracy activists (Leopoldo López and Canan Arın).